Things To Know About Hospice Care

 Hospice provides four care levels, two of which occur at home.
 The following are the four levels that are available:

 - Routine Home Care.
-This is the most common hospice care level, and it includes home health aide and nursing services.
+This is the most common hospice care level, including home health aide and nursing services.

 - Continuous Home Care.
-This level is provided when continuous nursing care is needed by a patient during a crisis period of time.
+This level is provided when continuous nursing care is needed by a patient during a crisis period.

 - General Inpatient Care.
 This is short-term care during those times when symptoms and care cannot be managed other than in a hospital.

 - Respite Care.
-This is a level of short-term care inside of a facility during those times when the caregiver needs a break from caregiving responsibilities.
+This is a level of short-term care inside a facility when the caregiver needs a break from caregiving responsibilities.

-You may decide you or a loved one wants to stay where family and friends are able to freely visit.
-Most people, in fact, choose this option.
-Usually a friend or relative is the primary caregiver.
+You may decide you or a loved one wants to stay where family and friends can freely visit.
+Most people choose this option.
+Usually, a friend or relative is the primary caregiver.

 You might also receive care at nursing homes, hospitals, hospice centers, and other long-term care facilities.

-You may want to consider the following questions when deciding whether or not you want to stay at home:
+Consider the following questions when deciding whether you want to stay at home:

-How does the person feel who needs care and how ill is she or he?
+How does the person who needs care feel and how ill are they?

 Can pain be managed away from a nursing home or hospital?

-Is the main caregiver emotionally and physically able to provide whatever is needed at home?
+Is the main caregiver emotionally and physically able to provide the needed care at home?

-If you work and are a caregiver, are you able to leave your job or cut back your work hours?
+If you work and are a caregiver, can you leave your job or cut back your work hours?

 Will you be able to obtain the extra supplies you may need, like a wheelchair or bedside commode?